Do you feel like selling never gets any easier?

 AI algorithms can improve sales forecasting and predict revenue streams with greater accuracy than people.

-This is possible because AI examines much wider inputs like historical data, current market trends, and even external factors like economic indicators.
+AI examines additional inputs, such as historical data, current market trends, and external factors like economic indicators.

 For example, fashion retailers can accurately predict the demand for winter coats.